 - Sea salt

-- B-12, Zinc, Lemon balm, Vitamin C
+- B-12, Zinc, Lemon Balm, Vitamin C

 - Don’t forget your pet’s food supply.

-3. Beaver
+3. Shelter

 You probably have a shelter, but this is more of a brainstorming exercise in case the existing shelter/habitat is no longer suitable for whatever reason.